rapodaca/dialect/src/manuscript.md

 ![&lt;star&gt;.](../build/star.svg)

-The next atomic production rule, `<shortcut>` is a non-terminal comprised of the terminal element symbols: "B"; "C"; "N"; "O"; "P"; "S"; "F"; "Cl"; "Br"; "I"; "At"; "Ts"; "P"; and "S".
+The next atomic production rule, `<shortcut>` is a non-terminal comprised of the terminal element symbols: "B"; "C"; "N"; "O"; "P"; "S"; "F"; "Cl"; "Br"; and "I".
 An `Atom` encoded in this way ("shortcut atom") assigns the corresponding symbol to the `element` attribute.
 All other attributes retain their default values.
 The implicit hydrogen count of a shortcut atom is determined by the algorithm previously given.

 ![&lt;shortcut&gt;](../build/shortcut.svg)